AmmanVMS/dynamic-website-reverse-proxy/README.md

 - `SOURCE_CODE`
   This is the directory the currently running source code can be obtained from.
   - default for the Python app is the module directory.
-  - default for the docker container is `/app`-
+  - default for the docker container is `/app`
+- `NGINX_CONF`
+  This is the path to the file with the replaced nginx configuration in it.
+  - default is `/tmp/nginx.conf`.

 Development
 -----------